thejamesgore/ga-projects/GA-Project-4/README.md

 ### Week 3:

-The final focus of this week was to hit the MVP as soon as possible, which would require creating a complete checkout process with the user being able to submit their order successfully and order information populating on the backend or admin panel once submitted, and further improvements to layout to move the site more inline with the figma designs.
-Checkout followed a sequential process of creating the neccessary forms to capture the relevant user information based on the current step, pass that into the global state, and then move onto to the next step of the checkout ultimately finishing with order confirmation summarizing all information in the global state.
+The final focus of this week was to hit the MVP as soon as possible, which requird creating a complete checkout process with the user being able to submit their order successfully and order information populating on the backend or admin panel once submitted.
+Further improvements were added to the layout at this time.

+Checkout followed a sequential process of creating the neccessary forms to capture the relevant user information based on the current step, pass that into the global state, and then move onto to the next step of the checkout, ultimately finishing with order confirmation which summarises all information in the global state.

 ![](https://user-images.githubusercontent.com/83005220/147457778-b516cfab-c2bd-4d2e-8f13-6f89a97d529a.png 'Checkout')

 One consideration during this process was data protection for the end user and how data would be stored.
 In this project the payment details of each customer is stored in the Payment Method field shown in the screenshot below.
-This would make sense for manual processing of payments however most online stores use a 3rd part processor such as Stripe, PayPal, GooglePay, or similar and the order confirmation page would be the perfect place to integrate such payment processors.
+This would make sense for manual processing of payments, however most online stores use a third party processor such as Stripe, PayPal, GooglePay, or similar.
+The order confirmation page would be suitable to integrate such payment processors.

 However, for the scope of this project it was more important to be able to ensure this data could be successfully captured and posted to the API as a proof of concept.
-Checking the order in the Admin panel we can see payment information was successfully captured under PaymentMethod in the screenshot below thus hitting project MVP.
+Checking the order in the Admin panel we can see payment information was successfully captured under PaymentMethod in the screenshot below, thus hitting project MVP.

 ![](https://user-images.githubusercontent.com/83005220/147458054-d9efd3cb-31ea-4587-a6a1-23cbd0920972.png 'Order Page')

-As I already had experience developing frontend environments in React from prior projects the rest of the development process was rather smooth unlike some earlier instances which required significant time dedicated to problem solving issues for both Django and React Redux.
+As I already had experience developing frontend environments in React from prior projects, the rest of the development process was rather smooth.
 I continued to work on the presentation of the site and user experience creating a carousel.
-I had to create a new endpoint in Django to only serve the top products based on their 5 star rating, which when called in Axios was mapped over the carousel componenet.
+I had to create a new endpoint in Django to only serve the top products based on their 5 star rating, which when called in Axios was mapped over the carousel component.

-I also encountered some bugs during this time especially when it came to deployment requiring changes to some key elements such as React Router Dom which is further elaborated on in the bug section.
+I also encountered some bugs during this time especially when it came to deployment requiring changes to some key elements, such as React Router Dom which is further elaborated on in the bug section.

 ## Featured Code

 ---

-Below are some key excerpts of code which allow items to be added to cart and the global state when navigating from a page featuring a product to the cart.
+Below are some key excerpts of code which allow items to be added to cart and the global state.

 First we populate the product data on the page with a `useEffect()` which dispatches an action `listProductDetails(match.params.id)` to Redux.
 This action passes in the current product id which is in the browser url hence the `match.params.id`.